TenebrisOS/Better-NPhish/README.md

 - Main repository [NPhish](https://github.com/CodingSangh/NPhish)
 - This version is fully edited by [TenebrisOS](https://github.com/TenebrisOS)
 ## Disclaimer
 THIS TOOL IS NOT DESIGNED TO ENCOURAGE ANY ILLEGAL ACTIVITIES.
-USE IT WITH YOUR OWN RISK.
+USE IT AT YOUR OWN RISK.
 NEITHER THE CREATOR OR I ARE RESPONSIBLE FOR ANY HARM.
 This tool is developed for educational purposes.
 Here it demonstrates how phishing works.
 If anybody wants to gain unauthorized access to someones social media, he/she may try out this at his/her own risk.
 You have your own responsibilities and you are liable to any damage or violation of laws by this tool.
 The author is not responsible for any misuse of NPhish!